A remark on the Hochschild dimension of liberated quantum groups: Acknowledgements

 \section{Acknowledgements}

+We would also like to thank M.~Khalkhali, who in his role as editor has suggested to add the final Section~\ref{masoud}.
 The results reported here were obtained during the authors' stay at ICMS Edinburgh within the Research in Groups Programme in June 2022.
 We would like to thank the International Centre for Mathematical Sciences for financial and administrative support.
 The research of T.\ Brzezi\'nski is supported in part by the National Science Centre, Poland, grant no.\ 2019/35/B/ST1/01115.
 U.~Kr\"ahmer is supported by the DFG grant ``Cocommutative comonoids'' (KR 5036/2-1).
 R.~\'O Buachalla is supported by the Charles University PRIMUS grant ``Spectral Noncommutative Geometry of Quantum Flag Manifolds'' PRIMUS/21/SCI/026.
 K.R.\ Strung is supported by GA\v CR project 20-17488Y and RVO: 6798584.

 \begin{bibdiv} \begin{biblist} T.\ Banica and R.\ Speicher, {\em Liberation of orthogonal Lie groups}, Adv.\ Math.\ {\bf 222} (2009), 1461--1501.

 J.\ Bichon and M.\ Dubois-Violette, {\em Half-commutative orthogonal Hopf algebras}, Pacific J.\ Math.\ {\bf 263} (2013), 13--28.